MichaelCurrin/code-cookbook/recipes/shell/ssh/github-ssh-access.md

 ---
+title: GitHub SSH access
-description: How to set up your machine and GitHub profile to allow access by SSH
+description: Set up SSH keys on your machine and GitHub profile
 ---
-# GitHub SSH access

-How to set up SSH on your machine from scratch and configure SSH access on your GitHub account
+How to set up SSH on your machine from scratch and configure SSH access on your GitHub account.
+So you can do a clone, push and pull action using SSH repo URLs.

 ## Why